OguzhanYakupoglu/unity-editor-button-attribute/README.md

 ## Usage

-1. Add the `InspectorButton` folder to your project.
+1. Add the `Inspector Button Attribute` folder to your project.
 2. Decorate any parameterless method in your MonoBehaviour with `[Button]` or `[Button("Custom Label")]`.

 ```csharp